How to Back Up Your Android Tablet

-Touch the green Sync icon.
+Touch the green Sync icon by your Gmail address.

 Ensure that check marks appear by every item in the list.

 Yeah, there are a lot of items.
-Each needs a check mark if you want that item backed up.
+Each one needs a check mark if you want that item backed up.

 Touch the Back icon twice to return to the main Settings app screen.